vaabe/stats103/README.md

-## introstats
+## stats103

-course materials added here
+course notes for STAT-UB 103